radioblodo/SC1015/README.md

 We used the same training and test data sets and the resultant accuracy in predicting `Stroke` is 68%.

 ### 8. Conclusion
+From our project, we cleaned our dataset and performed exploratory analysis.
+Then, we implemented 4 different machine learning models and evaluated their accuracy in predicting `Stroke`.
+Out of the 4 models, we found out that `K Nearest Neighbour` was the most accurate at 86%.

+Beyond this project, we could possibly further improve our model into predicting the level of an individual's risk of Stroke.
+Then, we can implement this prediction model in a preliminary Stroke Risk Assessment, a convenient way for the public to input their information in return for a reliable gauge of risk for Stroke.
+Then, we can advise them steps to mitigate their risk or to seek professional medical diagnosis.
+This would raise awareness of Stroke and aid in early prevention of Strokein Singapore.

 ### 9. References
 1. https://www.world-stroke.org/news-and-blog/news/sso-spotlight-singapore